(No ratings)

 Heart valve problems can happen in any one of the the heart's four valves that keep blood flowing where it needs to go.
 Babies can be born with problems in their heart valves, or valves can be damaged by infections.
 The valves can stiffen and become less mobile, or they can stop closing properly and 'leak' when the heart beats.
 Valve problems can usually be repaired surgically.

-Dr. Peter Ralph Koenig, FACC, MD graduated from University of Michigan Medical School in 1986.
+Dr. Peter R. Koenig, MD, FACC graduated from University of Michigan Medical School in 1986.
 He completed residency at Ann & Robert H. Lurie Children's Hospital of Chicago.
-He is certified by the Board Certification: Pediatric Cardiology, General Pediatrics and has a state license in Illinois.
+He is certified by the American Board of Pediatrics - Pediatric Cardiology (Certified) and has a state license in Illinois.

 Medical School: University of Michigan Medical School (1986)